suminkimm/TheRecipeBook/README.md

 # TheRecipeBook
-A dynamic website that allows users to create and share their favorite recipes.
+A website that allows users to create and share their favorite baking and cooking recipes with the community.